davidjwilkins/honey/README.md

 It will set an Etag on responses, and respond with an HTTP 304 Not Modified in the event that the `If-None-Match` header matches the Etag.

-If will not cache responses that contain the `no-store` Cache-Control directive, and will not multiplex responses if they contain the `private` Cache-Control directive.
+If will not cache responses that contain the `no-store` Cache-Control directive

 It will always fetch fresh resources if the `no-cache` Cache-Control directive, or if Pragma: no-cache, is set in the request